Alfresco/docs-alfresco/content-services/latest/upgrade/index.md

 ## Upgrade process

-Use this procedure to upgrade from a previous version of Content Services using the distribution zip.
+Use this procedure to upgrade from a previous version of Content Services using one of the supported [installation methods]({% link content-services/latest/install/index.md %}).
 The process involves a new installation of the Content Services binaries and configuration, and an in-place upgrade of a copy of the repository.

 In-place upgrade of the binaries and configuration isn't recommended.
 Creating a new installation ensures that if anything goes wrong during the upgrade, the original (not upgraded) system is still intact and available for immediate restart.